Foundation Repair Dictionary

 Freeze-thaw cycles tend to matter most near the ground surface, in poorly drained areas, or where water is allowed to collect.
 Deeper foundations are often less affected.

-• Frost heave describes upward movement of soil caused by freezing moisture expanding and forming ice lenses within the ground.
+Upward movement of soil caused by freezing moisture expanding and forming ice lenses within the ground.
 This expansion can lift soil and objects resting on it.

 Frost heave tends to matter most where soils retain moisture and freezing occurs repeatedly.
 Proper drainage and foundation depth often limit its effects.